PeterNaydenov/morph/README.md

 `{{ name }}` // render data from 'name'.
-Only data is provided to this placeholder `{{ :someAction}}` // no data, but the result of the action will fill the placeholder `{{ @all : someAction }}` // provide to action all data
+Only data is provided to this placeholder `{{ :someAction}}` // no data, but the result of the action will fill the placeholder `{{ @all : someAction }}` // provide to action all the data
 ```

 ## Actions

 Actions are concise representations of a sequence of function calls.
 Some functions pertain to `data` manipulation, others to `rendering`, and some to `mixing`.
-We use a prefix system for enhanced maintainability.
+We use a prefix system for enhanced readability and maintainability.

 `Render` functions are most used so they don't have any prefix.
 Data functions start with '>'.
 Mixing functions start with '[]'.